-1. TYPES OF NATURAL DISASTERS THAT CAN BE REDUCED BY USING THE VETIVER SYSTEM (VS)
+1. TYPES OF NATURAL DISASTERS THAT CAN BE REDUCED BY USING THE VETIVER SYSTEM (VS) $\,$ including landslides, mud slides, road batter instability, and erosion (river banks, canals, coastlines, dikes, and earth-dam batters).

-Besides soil erosion, the Vetiver System (VS) can reduce or even eliminate many types of natural disasters, including landslides, mudslides, road batter instability, and erosion (river banks, canals, coastlines, dikes, and earth-dam batters).
+Besides soil erosion, the Vetiver System (VS) can reduce or even eliminate many types of natural disasters,

 When heavy rains saturate rocks and soils, landslides and debris-flows occur in many mountainous areas of Vietnam.
-Representative examples are the catastrophic landslides, debris flows and flash flooding in the Muong Lay district, Dien Bien province (1996), and the landslide on the Hai Van Pass (1999) that disrupted North-South traffic for more than two weeks and cost more than \$1 million USD to remedy.
+Representative examples are the catastrophic landslides, debris flows and flash flooding in the Muong Lay district, Dien Bien province (1996), and the landslide on the Hai Van Pass (1999) that disrupted North-South traffic for more than two weeks and cost more than US \$1 million to remedy.
 Vietnam's largest landslides, those larger than one million cubic meters (among them Thiet Dinh Lake, Hoai Nhon district, Binh Dinh province, in An Nghiêp and An Linh communes, Tuy An district, and Phu Yen province), caused loss of life as well as property damage.